 Have you ever thought about using products for protection from the sun and ageing with CBD in them?
 I decided it would be worth checking this out.
-My search discovered there weren’t very many companies developing sunscreen products containing CBD and that traditional sunscreens aren’t necessarily a good choice.
+My search discovered there weren’t very many companies developing sunscreen products containing CBD and that traditional sunscreens aren’t necessarily a great choice.

 A couple of weeks ago, it was the official start of summer.
 At least that’s what the calendar said, but in my neck of the woods for a few days, it was anything but!
 The nights were still cold enough that two or three blankets were still on the bed.
-We are now headed into a heatwave with the humidity expected to be in the high 30’s; but then again, I live in Canada where the weather can change when least expected!
+We are now entering a heatwave with the humidity expected to be in the high 30s; but then again, I live in Canada where the weather can change when least expected!
 Our summers, however, can be very hot.

 So let’s talk about sunscreens and their importance.

 With the start of summer, we turn our thoughts to protection from the sun, whether it is suntan lotion, keeping our bodies covered with long-sleeved shirts and pants (not an option if you love the sun as I do), or going somewhere else to live where it might be cooler.

 For me, I choose to use suntan lotion, usually, 30 SPF is sufficient for me as I rarely burn but tan very quickly.
 My husband, not so much.
 He will always turn red first, even with the strongest sunscreen.